Links Fun Stuff Graphics Chessmaster

 1. No One Knows My Plan

 York is getting desperate.
 He's a missed payment away from eviction and his nighttime escapades as minor villain The White Mask are more dangerous than profitable (his inventions keep on blowing up, shorting out, or catching fire in the middle of a dangerous stunt).
-So he tracks down the secret basement lab of his old childhood friend, Xander, and proposes a partnership.
+So he tracks down the secret basement lab of his high school friend Xander Lincoln and proposes a partnership.
+Xander is persuaded not by York's pretty speech, but the interesting technical challenge and potentially bottomless research budget.
+They scheme up a heist for a trial run of their team.

 Their target is simple: a small yacht out in the bay, ideal for future modification into a boat-of-carmobile.
-But first—to steal it.
+But first—to steal it!

 Once the passengers are loaded at goo-gun-point into the rickety rowboat, our heroes (or should we say our villains?) speed off triumphantly.
 Back in the rowboat, the yacht's former cap'm swears revenge.